mbarker84/css-irl/src/pages/from-gatsby-to-eleventy.md

 - [Hylia](https://hylia.website/) by Andy Bell – a simple blog starter, utilising Netlify CMS for content
 - [Supermaya](https://supermaya-demo.netlify.app/) by Mike Riethmuller – helps you add rich features, without a complicated build process

+## Conclusion

+I’m no expert at Eleventy, but if you fancy trying it out then you could do worse than check out some of the resources in this article.
+Using an SSG is a great choice for developing a personal site, and I hope that in the coming years we’ll see more and more developers leverage Eleventy, Gatsby, and other SSGs to carve out a personal creative niche on the web.
+Long may the whimsical website revolution continue!